The Australian Standard

 Below are some frequently asked questions (and answers) relating to The Australian Standard for Welcoming Cities and the broader Welcoming Cities network.
 These will update and be added to over time.
 Please contact us if you have any further questions.

-Standard & Accreditation is a key element of the network, however a local council or community stakeholder can participate in Knowledge Sharing, Partnership Development and Celebrating Success without engaging The Standard.
+Standard & Accreditation is a key element of the network, however a local council or community stakeholder can commit to the network without engaging The Standard.